tetteykn/UltimateTrainer/README.md

 Built with a custom driver that operates at the kernel level, allowing the trainer to interact directly with game processes without restrictions.
 This ensures compatibility even with protected or hard-to-access games.

 **2. ⚡ Dynamic Code Injection**
-Automatically injects code into memory bytes, eliminating the need for static pointer addresses.
-The trainer dynamically acquires updated addresses every time the game updates.
+Automatically inject code into memory bytes and obtain the addresses dynamically, eliminating the need for static pointer addresses.

 **3. 🎛️ Customizable Hotkey Combinations _(Enabled solely for individually licensed products.)_**
 Use any combination of hotkeys without limitations, including complex combinations of more than four keys.